 Wooden Churches of Maramures

-They are a response to a Hungarian prohibition against stone Orthodox churches.
-The churches are made of thick logs, are quite small and dark inside, and painted with rather 'naïve' Biblical scenes.
-The most characteristic features are the tall tower above the entrance.
+The eight churches were (re)built in the 18th and 19th centuries after the last great Tatar invasions ended in 1717.
+They were a response to a Hungarian prohibition against stone Orthodox churches.
+The small churches are built from thick logs and are painted with rather 'naïve' Biblical scenes inside.
+The most characteristic features are the narrow, tall clock towers above the entrance.

 Map of Wooden Churches of MaramuresLoad map

 Despite the lack of public transport I managed to visit five of the listed churches :